 Not to mention, with the rise of LAN parties, a smaller computer is easier to transport around.

-Both of these factors have contributed to a rise in popularity in mini-ITX cases.
+Both of these factors have contributed to a rise in the popularity of mini-ITX cases.

 And, while mini-ITX cases seem to be priced higher due to their popularity, there are some budget options as well.
 So, even if you are looking to build a gaming PC under $500, there are some mini-ITX cases that you can choose from.